🔌 Kayser's Compact Coal Power

 Blueprints

 Blueprints are provided for 4 stages, depending on the technology level.
 All blueprints are tilable with tight fit (pipes overlap).
+Stage 1 upgrades to stage 2, then 3, and ultimately 4.

 Each extension and upgrade can be performed without disruption if the upgrade is performed while paused and in planning mode (see image for which structures to unpause vs. keep paused).